Friends of the Laurel Library

 Read a story about the beginnings of Library Systems in Maryland

-Support the Laurel Library with a donation to the Friends through PayPal at FriendsLaurelLibrary@gmail.com
+Support the Laurel Library with a donation to the Friends through PayPal at FriendsLaurelLibrary@gmail.com or on our Facebook page

 The Friends of the Laurel Library meets in a video call on the third Monday of most months.
 If you would like to know more about the Friends and attend a meeting please email mike@mdcsr.com for a link to the meeting.